cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

         ...
     ```

-3. With the folder decided, you can put both v1 and v2 checkers executables.
+3. With the folder decided, you can introduce both v1 and v2 checkers executables.
 They can be conveniently taken from their respective Docker images:

     ```diff [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration-prod/prod-sim/Dockerfile-cosmovisor-alpine#L15-L27]
     +  FROM --platform=linux checkersd_i:v1-alpine AS v1